-Pacemakers and implantable cardioverter-defibrillators (ICDs) deliver energy to the heart through thin, flexible wires called leads.
-When these leads are not working properly – because of infection, damage, or surrounding scar tissue – they need to be removed.
+These devices — pacemakers and implantable cardioverter defibrillators (ICDs) — deliver energy to the heart through thin, flexible wires called leads.
+When these leads are not working properly, they need to be removed.

 Why Do I Need a Lead Extraction?

-Pacemaker and ICD leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
-UC San Diego surgeons are skilled at using a minimally invasive procedure called laser lead extraction to cut through scar tissue surrounding the lead and allow it to be easily removed.
+Pacemaker and ICD leads that have been in place for many years can become attached to the heart and blood vessel walls, making them difficult to remove.
+UC San Diego surgeons are skilled at using special tools in a minimally invasive procedure called laser lead extraction to cut through scar tissue that holds the lead in place and allows the lead to be safely and easily removed.

 Only a small number of medical centers offer this complex surgery.
-UC San Diego does more each year than any other facility in the region, having performed more than 650.
+UC San Diego Health does more lead extractions each year than any other facility in the region.

-We also do this surgery in a “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open-heart surgery.
-Two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together.
-This enhances patients’ safety significantly.
+We also do this surgery in a hybrid operating room, with state-of-the-art imaging equipment for noninvasive procedures and everything necessary for open-heart surgery.
+This allows two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — to perform the surgery together, enhancing patient safety significantly.